Get in Touch

 Epithelioid, sarcomatoid and biphasic are the three main types of mesothelioma cells.
-Epithelioid is the most common and has the best prognosis, while sarcomatoid is rare and has a poor prognosis.
+Epithelioid is the most common type and offers the best prognosis.
+Meanwhile, sarcomatoid is rare and has a poor prognosis.
 Biphasic has a mix of both cell types, and prognosis depends on the ratio of each.

 Each cell type responds to treatment differently.
 The cell type also affects prognosis.
 After a mesothelioma diagnosis, your doctor will study your mesothelioma pathology report.
 This report helps them to understand the details of your cancer cell type.

 This information is critical.
-Mesothelioma testing of the cell type is necessary to develop a helpful treatment plan.
+Testing for the mesothelioma cell type is necessary to develop a helpful treatment plan.

 Histology also helps prevent misdiagnosis.
-Studying the cell type helps doctors tell the difference.
-For example, peritoneal mesothelioma and ovarian cancer can be challenging to distinguish.
+It allows doctors to study cell types and distinguish between diseases.
+For instance, peritoneal mesothelioma and ovarian cancer can be hard to tell apart.

-Treatment: Epithelial cell mesothelioma typically is the most responsive to treatment.
-This can lead to a better prognosis.
+Epithelial mesothelioma usually responds best to treatment.
+This can lead to a better prognosis

-Spindle-shaped sarcomatoid cells lack defining structure and have an irregular configuration.
-They spread faster than epithelial cells because they don’t tend to stick together as they grow.
-This rare cell type makes up 10% to 20% of cases.
+Spindle-shaped sarcomatoid cells lack a defined structure and are irregularly shaped.
+They spread faster than epithelial cells because they don’t stick together.
+These cells only account for 10% to 20% of cases.

-Treatment: Treatment options are better and life expectancy is longer if there are more epithelial cells and fewer sarcomatoid cells.
-Treatment options can include surgery, chemotherapy and radiation.
+Treatment options are better and life expectancy is longer if there are more epithelial cells and fewer sarcomatoid cells.
+Treatment options can include surgery, immunotherapy, chemotherapy and radiation.

-Some rare mesothelioma cells require histological classification in more detail than the three major cell classifications: epithelial, sarcomatoid, and biphasic.
+Some rare mesothelioma cells require a more detailed classification within the three main cell types.

 In this variant of epithelial mesothelioma, the cells line small, gland-like structures.
 This type is also called glandular or microglandular mesothelioma.